elastic/connectors/docs/CONNECTOR_PROTOCOL.md

 In addition to the connector index `.elastic-connectors`, we have an additional index to log all jobs run by connectors.
 This is the `.elastic-connectors-sync-jobs` index.
 Each JSON document will have the following structure:
 ```
 {
-  cancelation_requested_at: date; -> The date/time when the cancelation of the job is requested
+  cancelation_requested_at: date; -> The date/time when the cancellation of the job is requested
   canceled_at: date; -> The date/time when the job is canceled
   completed_at: date; -> The data/time when the job is completed
   connector: {              -> Connector snapshot